NVIDIA/modulus/README.md

 Latest examples of research teams using Modulus are ORNL team, TU Munich team, MSOE etc.

 Please go to this page for a complete list of research work leveraging Modulus.
-For a list of enterprises using Modulud refer here.
+For a list of enterprises using Modulus refer [here](https://developer.nvidia.com/modulus).

 ## Why are they using Modulus